K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

-\textbf{Task extraction and reproduction of \taskabbr{HH} tasks.} Unlike \taskabbr{PB}, \taskabbr{FT} and \taskabbr{PW} tasks, K-VIL's representation obtained from $3$ demonstrations for \taskabbr{HH} does not results in superfluous $\ptol$ constraints.
+\textbf{Task extraction and reproduction of \taskabbr{HH} tasks.} Unlike \taskabbr{PB}, \taskabbr{FT} and \taskabbr{PW} tasks, K-VIL's representation obtained from $3$ demonstrations for \taskabbr{HH} does not result in superfluous $\ptol$ constraints.
 Instead, due to the obvious pose variations in the hat, K-VIL consistently extracts a single keypoint $\bk_1$ on the backside of the hat with a $\ptop$ constraint, which encodes the demonstrated position invariances observed in the local frame near the end of the hanging stick.
-As shown in \cref{table:hang_exe}, the target poses of the hat in \task{HH}{3} vary according to its initial pose in different trials, while in \task{HH}{1} they are fully determined by the $3\ \ptop$ constraints. \cref{subfig:hat_4,subfig:hat_5,subfig:hat_shape} show the influence of the shape variations on the selection of local frames $\lf$.
+As shown in \cref{table:hang_exe}, the target poses of the hat in \task{HH}{3} vary according to its different initial poses, while in \task{HH}{1} they are fully determined by the $3\ \ptop$ constraints. \cref{subfig:hat_4,subfig:hat_5,subfig:hat_shape} show the influence of the shape variations on the selection of local frames $\lf$.